varadero/http-fs/README.md

 - Serve at specific IP and port

 `node path/to/http-fs/dist/index.js --host 192.168.0.1 --port 12345`

+- Serve with HTTPS using the default files `cert.pem` and `key.pem` in current folder

+`node path/to/http-fs/dist/index.js --use-ssl`

 - Serve with HTTPS (you can create `.pem` files using `openssl`)